-When it comes to money savings and protecting the environment, one of the most widely-recognized names and logos would probably be ENERGY STAR.
-It is seen on appliances, computers, monitors, heating and air units and much more.
+When it comes to money savings and protecting the environment, one of the most widely-recognized names and logos would be ENERGY STAR.
+It is seen on appliances, computers, monitors, heating and air units, and much more.
 The program, jointly started in 1992 by the U.S. Environmental Protection Agency and the Department of Energy, provides consumers with energy information on products and the savings they can expect.

-As an Energy Star partner, ADECA’s Energy Division works to educate consumers in our state about the benefits of choosing Energy Star products, and to promote the use of those products and practices.
+As an ENERGY STAR partner, ADECA’s Energy Division works to educate consumers in our state about the benefits of choosing ENERGY STAR products, and to promote the use of those products and practices.

 The Energy Education Program works with educators and students to provide resources and opportunities for science and energy education in Alabama.
 The emphasis of the program is to provide K-12 students with energy conservation measures that can be used in and out of the classroom.
 These measures will provide useful information that the students may pass along to their families and ultimately lead to a more energy-efficient society.

 The U.S. Department of Energy also provides resources to help educate our nation’s next generation of scientists.
 Click here for their online K-12 instructional resources.